-In summary, consent has been given for the construction of access roads, the placement of transmission lines and installation of twenty-two 110m high turbines, which to date have not been constructed.
+In summary, consent has been given for the construction of access roads, the placement of transmission lines and installation of twenty-two 110 m high turbines, which to date have not been constructed.
 The site has well defined but level ridges with steep slopes on the flanks.
-The local peak to the northern end of the site has an elevation of 340m with the remainder of the site at around 320m above sea level.
+The local peak to the northern end of the site has an elevation of 340 m with the remainder of the site being at around 320 m above sea level.

-The proposal is to increase the maximum height of the northern eleven turbines numbered 1 to eleven on the site plan (Attachment 1) from 110m to 172.5m.
+The proposal is to increase the maximum height of the northern eleven turbines numbered one to eleven on the site plan (Attachment 1) from 110 m to 172.5 m.
 The proposal also halves the turbine numbers compared to what has been consented.
-The eleven turbines retained, propose a nominal turbine with a 95m hub height and 155m diameter rotor that will have a 17.5m clearance between blade tip and ground (i.e. 172.5m overall height).
+The eleven turbines retained, are proposed to have a nominal turbine with a 95 m hub height and 155 m diameter rotor that will have a 17.5m clearance between blade tip and ground (i.e. 172.5m overall height).

-In addition, the fundamental design of the turbines and the individual locations of the retained northern eleven turbines are largely unchanged.
+The fundamental design of the turbines and the individual locations of the retained northern eleven turbines are largely unchanged.
 The increased heights of the turbines will be considered in the context of the consented scheme.